longnguyen0102/Website-performance-analysis-for-eCommerce-company--SQL/README.md

 ## 📌 Background & Overview

 ### Objective:
-### 📖 What is this project about?
-What Business Question will it solve?

-Clearly outline what this project does, what business questions the project will solve.

-- Provide a brief introduction - Write in bullet point format
-- Point out the main business question

- _Example:_
-  This project uses Python to analyze transaction data from KPMG to:
+### 📖 This project is about using SQL to analyze transaction data from Google analytic dataset.

-✔️ Identify the behavior in customer's first transaction.
-✔️ Provide actionable insights to increase retention rate
+- Show up data as demand: number of pageview, visits; calculate the average of money spending by customers in a period of time...
+-